lucascurti/morrocoy-theme/README.md

    - Name: `vsce-publish` (or any name)
    - Organization: **All accessible organizations**
    - Scopes: **Custom defined** → **Marketplace** → check **Manage**
-5. Copy the token and add it as `VSCE_PAT` in your repo secrets
+5. Copy the token and add it as `VSCE_TOKEN` in your repo secrets

 > **Note:** Make sure the `publisher` field in `package.json` matches your VS Code Marketplace publisher ID.